Because it

 is our greatest wealth.” – Benjamin Franklin

-Kefir and Candida / Yeast Infections
+Kefir health benefits and Candida / Yeast Infections

 If you have a candida albicans yeast overgrowth it is best to go slow with drinking kefir.